jballesterosc/jballesterosc/README.md

 # Hi there 👋

-I'm Jay Ballesteros, originally from Colima, México.
-Currently living in Mexico City.
+  I'm Jay Ballesteros, originally from Colima, Mexico and currently living in Mexico City.
+I'm actively looking to collaborate on open source projects focused on data analysis; DeFi and tech-based public policy solutions.

-## Interests
-- Open source
-- Data analysis
-- Web3 and DeFi
-- Public policy

 ## What projects I am currently working on?